How to Become a Product Manager

-The product manager job is a dream job.
+Why do so many people wonder: “How to Become a Product Manager?”
+It’s because the product manager job is a “dream job.”
 You get to use your right brain and your left brain.
 You get to interact with people on a daily basis.
 You get to lead teams and build products that people love.

 The product manager job is an important job.
 Every software team has a product manager.
 Designers and developers depend on product managers for direction.
 Unlike visual design and software development, Product management is not taught in colleges nor universities.
 You can get a degree in Graphic Design and become a designer or a Computer Science degree to become a developer, but you can’t get a degree to become a product Manager.

 There are 3 steps:

 - Acquire the 3 skills needed to become an irreplaceable product manager (hint: programming is not one of them)

 - Get product experience and work on 3+ products (you can do this in 30 days)

 - Create a digital brand by creating an online product portfolio and updating your resume + LinkedIn

 So how do you acquire product management skills?
 Here are 3 common ways:

 Path 1: How to Become a Product Manager with Specialized Training

 The 1st path is to take specialized training.
 This is the fastest path.